 Should cross-contact ever happen?
 In theory, no: the Food Safety Modernization Act enacted in 2011 introduced the concept of Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food (cGMP). cGMP is meant to assure the opportunities for cross-contact are absolutely minimized.
-But in reality, they happen often as is indicated by the FDA recall page.
+But in reality, they happen often as indicated by the FDA recall page.

 Some in the food allergy community whose lives may be threatened by cross-contact are often cavalier about the chances their food might be contaminated, believing the FDA will quickly discover such instances and take action when necessary to protect the allergic.
 But let’s look at the wording of the FDA’s announcement.

 The cross-contact was discovered by the New York State Department of Agriculture (NYSDA) during a routine inspection.
 This begs further questions: How often does the NYSDA perform such inspections and how many products are they able to screen in a year?
 How long was this contaminated product on the shelves and how many people were affected by it before the problem was discovered and the recall issued?
 How effective are other states at finding contaminated products?

 According to the FDA, the federal agency itself oversees some 222,490 registered facilities that manufacture food products for human consumption, and according to Live Science, the FDA typically conducts about 8,400 routine food inspections annually.
 That’s less than 4% of facilities inspected each year and doesn’t include thousands of smaller facilities not required to be registered with the FDA.